kymlu/eating-memories/src/pages/posts/teriyaki-sauce.md

 > Might be good to make a large batch to use over time.
 If doing so, save in an airtight container.

 # To use
-Marinade the meats/veggies for 5-10 minutes.
+Marinate the meats/veggies for 5-10 minutes.

 Heat up a pan (no oil needed). **Keeping the sauce on the side,** add the food to the pan and cook to 80% doneness.